Chern classes of linear submanifolds with application to spaces of k-differentials and ball quotients: Strata of -differentials

 Next we construct the commensurability roof just as in~\eqref{dia:covboundary2}, though for each $\wh{\Gamma}$ in the $G$-orbit separately, so that $ D_{\pi}^{\circ,\cH_k,s}$ is the disjoint union of a $G$-orbit of the roofs in~\eqref{dia:covboundary2}.

 Next we define the spaces $\cH_{k}(\pi_{[i]})$.
 Consider the linear submanifolds of generalized strata of $k$-differentials with signature and adjacency datum given by the $i$-th level of one marked representative $\wh \Gamma$ of $\wh \Gamma_{\pmarked}$ (the resulting strata are independent of the choice of a representative).
 Their product defines the image $\Im(p_\pi)$.
-For every level $i$, consider the orbit under $G(\cH_k(\pi_{[i]}))$, where $G(\cH_k(\pi_{[i]}))$ is the group as in \eqref{eq:defG} for the $i$-th level, of the linear submanifolds we extracted from the levels.
+For every level~$i$, consider the orbit under $G(\cH_k(\pi_{[i]}))$, where $G(\cH_k(\pi_{[i]}))$ is the group as in \eqref{eq:defG} for the $i$-th level, of the linear submanifolds we extracted from the levels.
 We define $\cH_{k}(\pi_{[i]})$ to be these orbits, which in particular are then linear submanifolds associated to generalized strata of $k$-differentials as we defined them above.
-We can hence consider, for every level, the morphism given by the quotient by $G(\cH_k(\pi_{[i]}))$ composed with the non-representable map that kills the $\langle\tau\rangle$-isotropy groups at each level and denote by $\cQ(\pi_{[i]})$ its image, which is called the generalized stratum of $k$-differentials at level $i$.
-The map $\bfd_\pi$ in diagram~\ref{dia:k-comens} is just a product of maps like the map~$d$ above, thus \autoref{lem:deg_d} immediately implies:
+We can hence consider, for every level, the morphism given by the quotient by $G(\cH_k(\pi_{[i]}))$ composed with the rigidification by the action of $\langle\tau\rangle$ at each level and denote by $\cQ(\pi_{[i]})$ its image, which is called the generalized stratum of $k$-differentials at level~$i$.
+The map $\bs_\pi$ in diagram~\ref{dia:k-comens} is just a product of maps like the map~$s$ above, thus \autoref{lem:deg_d} immediately implies:

-\begin{lemma} The degree of the map $\bfd_\pi$ in the above diagram~\eqref{dia:k-comens} is
+\begin{lemma} The degree of the map $\bs_\pi$ in the above diagram~\eqref{dia:k-comens} is

 where $\kappa_e$ is the $k$-enhancement of the edge~$e$. \end{lemma}

 We recall \autoref{lem:ratio_degrees} and compute explicitly the coefficients appearing in our setting here.
 Note that the factor $|\Aut_{\cH}(\Gamma)|$ there should be called $|\Aut_{\cH_k}(\wh{\Gamma})|$ in the notation used in this section.